Do you want to count migrating whales? Or go birdwatching for science? How about hiking to remote regions to hunt for weeds?

 For instance, you can:

-- spy on nest boxes or survey birds in the Warrumbungle National Park
+- survey birds in the Warrumbungle National Park

 - monitor wombats at Bents Basin State Conservation Area, or